 - College Scholarship

 - Graduate Scholarships

 - Trumpet Awards Scholarship

 We are continually moving forward to make a different by helping develop and inspire children for the next generation.
 We here at Kids on the Move for Success invite mentors and mentee to be a part of our organization has we take the next generation into the future!

-Kids on the Move for Success will launch its new mentoring program called the Discovery sTEAM Mentoring Program.
-The mission of Discovery sTEAM Mentoring Program is to empower underprivileged youth by fostering positive, onsite one-on-one mentoring relationships with students and professionals in the Science, Technology, Engineering, Arts & Math (sTEAM) fields.
-The mentors will serve as role models, increase interest, and bring awareness to the sTEAM fields.
+Kids on the Move for Success has launched its new mentoring program called the Discovery sTEAM (DS) Mentoring Program.
+The mission of Discovery sTEAM Mentoring Program is to empower underserved youth from 3rd to 8th grade in at risk communities by fostering positive, onsite one-on-one mentoring relationships with students and professionals in the Science, Technology, Engineering, Arts & Math (sTEAM) fields.
+The mentors will serve as role models, increase interest, and bring awareness to the sTEAM fields and develop leadership skills.
 This will be accomplished by developing effective strategies that promote engaging, and informative individual and group sTEAM activities.